Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 When updating a compensation, the following information is needed:
 - **rate** (string) - The dollar amount paid per payment unit.
 - **payment_unit** (string) - The unit accompanying the compensation rate.
 If the employee is an owner, rate should be 'Paycheck'.
 Allowed values: `Hour` `Week` `Month` `Year` `Paycheck`
 - **flsa_status** (string) - The FLSA status for this compensation.
 Salaried ('Exempt') employees are paid a fixed salary every pay period.
 Salaried with overtime ('Salaried Nonexempt') employees are paid a fixed salary every pay period, and receive overtime pay when applicable.
 Hourly ('Nonexempt') employees are paid for the hours they work, and receive overtime pay when applicable.
 Owners ('Owner') are employees that own at least twenty percent of the company.
-Allowed values: `Exempt` `Salaried` `Nonexempt` `Nonexempt` `Owner`
+Allowed values: `Exempt` `Salaried` `Nonexempt` `Owner`

 ### Deleting an Employee